bang/linkmus/README.md

 * player timeline animation is not tottaly right.

-* When NFS fails everything is freezing.
+* Everything freeze if tree of music loading fails;

-* Search fails in some cases on Firefox(working at)
+* Search engine fails in some cases on Firefox(working at)